centsent/dotfiles/README.md

 - `requirements.yml`: Defines external Ansible role dependencies that are managed via `ansible-galaxy`.
 - `group_vars/`: Contains variables that apply to specific groups defined in the inventory files (e.g., `group_vars/macos` holds the list of Homebrew packages).
 - `roles/`: Contains all the Ansible roles.
-  - `common`: A meta-role containing tasks and configurations common to all systems.
   - `macos`/`gentoo`/`archlinux`: Meta-roles that define the dependencies for each specific OS.
-  - Application-specific roles (`neovim`, `tmux`, `zsh`, etc.): Self-contained roles for managing a single application.
+  - Application-specific roles (`greetd`, `grub`, etc.): Self-contained roles for managing a single application.
 - `.github/workflows/`: Contains CI pipeline configurations using GitHub Actions to automatically lint and test the Ansible code.

 ## License